alpacahq/alpaca-docs/content/get-started/_index.md

 ## **3. Journaling Between Accounts**

-In addition to transfer and funding via ACH and wire, we have enabled organizations to directly fund their _Firm Accounts_ and then journal from those to user's accounts in order to simualte near instantaneous funding.
+In addition to transfer and funding via ACH and wire, we have enabled organizations to directly fund their _Firm Accounts_ and then journal from those to user's accounts in order to simulate near instantaneous funding.

 ### Introducing the Firm Account

+Each team will come with a firm account in sandbox that is prefunded for $50,000.
+You can use this account to simulate funding to your users or use it for rewards programs to fuel your app's growth.

 ### Journaling Cash